 Gosh, if only there was a cotton pickin app to force our minds to stop and do that 1.5 rows math at the point of every sale.
 Deferred gratification is the key to any unusually successful savings plan.

 Seneca, one of the world's great stoics, pointed out,“It’s not that we have too short a time to live, but that we squander a great deal of it.
 Life is long enough, and it’s given in sufficient measure to do many great things if we spend it well.
 We’re tight-fisted with property…yet think too little of wasting time, the one thing about which we should all be the toughest misers.”

-Saving aggressively has a far better track record than any aggressive growth fund to climb up the mountain.
-Take the longcut.
+Saving aggressively has a more consistent track record than any aggressive growth fund to climb up the mountain.

-When we talk to pre-retirees near the peak of their savings ready to figure out how in the world to now turn on multiple streams of income from their assets, this same common denominator is the big “Aha" moment during our very disciplined income planning sessions.
 The most valuable asset of all-time is…more time.
-Knowing exactly how much is enough to make certain that all of your time is spent exclusively as you wish is the result of an unusually successful retirement plan.
+Knowing exactly how much is enough to make certain that all of your time is spent exclusively as you wish is the result of unusual discipline, not average rates of return.

-Every future retiree has his or her own 8 rows at their job.
-We would all do well to perform our cotton math before purchases.
-The rows of time you are not willing to spend on stuff is time you will get back with great dividends of experiences instead…
+Every investor has his or her own "8 rows" at their job.
+The rows of time you are not willing to spend on stuff is time you can get back with great dividends of experiences instead…

 The sweatiest workers I’ve been blessed to know taught me something else.
-They made a trade that trumps any I’ve ever seen on Wall Street.
-Trading expectations for appreciation makes retirement a completely different proposition.
-A lot of hard work and planning affords more time, perfectly well spent.
+Because they view time very differently than most, they all made a trade better than any I’ve ever seen on Wall Street.
+Removing expectations for more appreciation makes planning a completely different process.
+In turn, the planning can afford them more time, perfectly well spent.